mo7amedaliEbaid/saudi_interview/interview/general.md

 - allows only a single assignment.
 - It must have an initializer.
 - once it has been initialized with a value, the variable cannot be reassigned.
-- A final variable may rely on runtime excution of code to determine its state, but it must occur during initialization.
+- A final variable may rely on runtime execution of code to determine its state, but it must occur during initialization.
 - :thumbsup:
     ```dart
   final Datetime datetime=Datetime.now();